Svalorzen/AI-Toolbox/README.md

 __MUST__ link the MDP library *after* the POMDP one, otherwise it may result in `undefined reference` errors.

-For Python, you just need to import the `MDP.so` module, and you'll be able to use everything that has been currently exported to Python (it's a WIP but I'm adding stuff as fast as possible).
+For Python, you just need to import the `MDP.so` and `POMDP.so` modules, and you'll be able to use the classes as exported to Python.
+All classes are documented, and you can run in the Python CLI

+    help(MDP)
+    help(POMDP)

+to see the documentation for each specific class.

 Documentation
 =============